toddledev/documentation/docs/11-formulas/02-working-with-formulas/index.md

 @@@

 # Common formula examples
-The formula editor supports many JavaScript-like operations, presented through toddle's visual approach.
+The formula editor supports many JavaScript-like operations, presented through Nordcraft's visual approach.
 Below are some common formula examples to help you get started.

 ## Map formula
 The `Map` method creates a new array by applying a function to each element in the original array.